nxtwrld/aouros-www/AI_DOCUMENT_IMPORT.md

 4. **Storage Efficiency**: Optimize schema design for common patterns
 5. **Performance Impact**: Parallel processing for complex documents

-This comprehensive document type extension positions Aouros as a complete medical documentation platform capable of handling the full spectrum of healthcare documentation needs.
+This comprehensive document type extension positions Mediqom as a complete medical documentation platform capable of handling the full spectrum of healthcare documentation needs.

 ## Enhanced DICOM Processing with 3rd Party Apps